 My Work in PRogress this week is the lovely Bethanie Dennis.
-Beth is a Senior Content and Digital PR Manager at AGY47, and someone I’ve admired from afar for a while now.
+Beth is Head of Content & Digital PR at AGY47, and someone I’ve admired from afar for a while now.

 I first heard of Beth when a colleague recommended I subscribe to ‘The Weekly PR’, her weekly newsletter, which is packed full of the best digital PR campaigns and articles from the week.

 In fact, The Weekly PR was one of my main inspirations when devising up ‘Work in PRogress’, and so once launched, I knew I had to have Beth on ASAP.
 In this issue, we chat all things baked potato songs, the best books and TV shows to indulge in during lockdown, and the things we’re missing about being in the office…